LITA sponsors a number of preconference sessions before ALA Annual Conferences and Midwinter Meetings.

 From Lost to Found: How User Testing Can Improve the User Experience of Your Library Website

-Please join two user researchers from EBSCO Information Services and the Youth Services Manager from the Seattle Public Library as they incorporate best practices from the legends of user research – Nielsen to Krug to Portigal – to teach attendees why they need to conduct user testing on their library site, and walk them through each step of the process.
+Please join two user researchers from EBSCO Information Services and the Web Services Coordinator at the University of Houston Libraries as they incorporate best practices from the legends of user research – Nielsen to Krug to Portigal – to teach attendees why they need to conduct user testing on their library site, and walk them through each step of the process.
 Attendees will leave the workshop informed about principles of usability and prepared to conduct their own testing to yield insights about their audience.

 Linked Data for Libraries: How libraries can make use of Linked Open Data to share information about library resources and to improve discovery, access, and understanding for library users